sinbad/SPUD/doc/props.md

 up by name / type is used instead, so you can still restore data from old saves even if a new save would have an altered set of properties.

-## Root object properties ONLY (not components)
+## Components

-Only properties at the top level of the UObject are persisted.
-Certain special cases are handled, such as restoring physics velocities and controller rotation, but for simplicity and efficiency we do not dig into actor components.
+Only properties marked at the top level of the UObject are persisted.
+Certain special cases are handled, such as restoring physics velocities and controller rotation, but for simplicity and efficiency we do not dig into all actor components.

-This may be limiting if you use a strongly component-composition based approach.
+For any components you wish to be persisted, you must:

-However adding support for any combination of components, dynamically added components etc would make everything much more complicated, slower and prone to more edge cases.
+1. Hold a reference to them in a root object `UPROPERTY`, marked as `SaveGame`

-It's been my observation that UE tends to encourage actor-level specialisation in most cases anyway, for similar reasons, so I'm sticking with that approach too.
+1. Instantiate those components at construction time

-There is a solution to this, however, in the form of Custom Data.
+This will cause SPUD to cascade into that component just like any other nested `UObject`, and any properties in the component which are marked to be saved will processed in the same way.

 ### Using custom data

-If for any reason you have some additional data to store for an object on top of its top-level properties, you can implement the optional `ISpudObjectCallback`.
+If for any reason you have some additional data to store for an object that isn't supported by the above features, on top, you can implement the optional `ISpudObjectCallback`.
 This interface gets the opportunity to save / load any custom data it wants, which is stored with the rest of the object state.

 ![Custom Data in Blueprints](./images/BPCustomData.png)